A Lone Swan is a Lonely Swan

 This Information is a Work in Progress…..

-As I learn more I will add to this information..
+As I learn more I may add to this Topic Page.

 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-One Winter’s Visits with a Lone Feral Mute Swan
+One Winter Day Visit with a Lone Feral Mute Swan.

-As Soon as She Saw our Van she Headed to Us.
+As soon as she saw our Van she Headed toward Us.

 Several People helped Feed “Harmony” during the Winter.